Saw chain: Identification of the chain

 The length, gauge and number of drive links is punched on the side of the saw bar.
 This information can be found near the saw head.
 Since the saw bar should be turned 180 degrees between sharpenings, the punched information can be towards the saw power head or outside.
-It is also often found on a identification label under the handle depending on your brand of chainsaw.
+It is also often found on an identification label under the handle depending on your brand of chainsaw.

 Identification of a suitable chain

 Consult the saw's manual to determine which chain/bar combinations are compatible with the saw.
 A given saw will usually accept a number of different bars and chains.

 Specialised chains

 A number of very specialised chain types have emerged over recent years.
 These include chains made of steel alloys optimised for cutting in extremely cold conditions, chains with tungsten carbide teeth for very dirty conditions and rescue work, ripping chains with altered blade geometry for making ripping cuts, and milling chains for chainsaw mills.

 Chain mortisers, used to cut the mortice of large mortice and tenon timber framing, use a number of chains, riveted side-by-side.
 They are used with a vertical tip-first plunge.
 Owing to the difficulty of resharpening the multiple teeth, these are usually made of long-lasting tungsten carbide.